Beyond the beta integral method: transformation formulas for hypergeometric functions via Meijer's G function: function integral method: results

 Note that $\hat{\xi}$ and $\hat{\zeta}$ are linear-fractional functions of parameters, while, in contrast, application of the Kim, Rathie, Paris formula \eqref{eq:KRPar1} to the left hand side of \eqref{eq:5F4-2unitshifts} leads to ${}_5F_{4}$ on the right hand side containing the conjugate quadratic roots among parameters.
 Setting $d=h$ leads to $m=1$ case of \eqref{eq:KRPar1}.

 Setting $m=0$, $l=1$, $\hh=(h)$, $\pp=(1)$.
 Then formula \eqref{eq:masterIPD} from Theorem~\ref{th:MPIPD} takes the form

 where $s=e+c-a-b-d-1$, $\xi_*=h+(c-a-b)(h-d)/(e-d-1)$.
 We remark that formula \eqref{eq:KRP4F3unitshift} obtained by setting $m=0$, $p=1$ in \eqref{eq:KRPar1} (see \cite[p.116]{KRP2014}) has the right hand side essentially different from the one above.
 Both our identity above and \eqref{eq:KRP4F3unitshift} can be applied to themselves repeatedly.
-We found several other transformations connecting the ${}_4F_{3}$ functions with one unit shift.
-The group-theoretic properties of the family of such transformations seems to be an interesting topic to be addressed in a future publication.
+We found several other transformations connecting the ${}_4F_{3}$ functions with one unit shift and undertook a group-theoretic study of their properties in \cite{KPMath2020}.
 The group-theoretic properties of terminating Saalsch\"{u}tzian ${}_{4}F_{3}$ (i.e. with parametric excess equal to unity) have been studied in \cite{KrRao2004,RaoBook,RDN}.

-\begin{theorem} Suppose that $(1+a+b-c)_m\ne0$, $(c-a-m)_m\ne0$, $(c-b-m)_m\ne0$, $n\in\N$ and $g+e+n-d+\lambda=1$, where $\lambda=c-a-b-m$.
+\begin{Theorem} Suppose that $(1+a+b-c)_m\ne0$, $(c-a-m)_m\ne0$, $(c-b-m)_m\ne0$, $n\in\N$ and $g+e+n-d+\lambda=1$, where $\lambda=c-a-b-m$.
 Then

 where $\hat{\zetta}$ is the vector of zeros of the polynomial $\hat{Q}_m(a,b,c,\f,\m;t)$ defined in \eqref{eq:Qmhat}.
-Hypergeometric functions on both sides of the above formula are Saalsch\"{u}tzian. \end{theorem}
+Hypergeometric functions on both sides of the above formula are Saalsch\"{u}tzian. \end{Theorem}